Skip to content

 After that I worked inside the music industry for years on the business side: managing artists, working for record labels, organising concerts and festivals.
 Watched the same mistakes repeat on newer platforms.

-In 2023, AI started reshaping everything: production, promotion, rights, revenue.
-I started covering it in August 2023, before Suno's public launch.
+In 2023, generative music AI started reshaping everything: production, promotion, rights, revenue.
+I started covering AI in music production in August 2023, before Suno's public launch.
 200+ stories since.

 Today the site is read by 20,000 music professionals every month — Grammy-winning engineers, artists, and people inside Warner Music, AWAL, Believe, Songtradr, and UnitedMasters.